 The installation is intended as a comment on consumerism and branding.
 It has been broken into twice since 2005.

 Road Runner and Coyote

-The pair cavorted through fantastically shaped and brightly colored mesas, buttes and pinnacles.
+The pair cavorted through fantastically shaped, brightly colored mesas, buttes, and pinnacles.
 Big Bend National Park lies within the Chihuahuan Desert and is home to numerous coyotes and road runners.

 The park’s name is an understatement.
 Big Bend is huge.
 It is a state park bigger than the state of Rhode Island.

 Big Bend encompasses deep canyons, sweeping deserts, forested mountains, and over one hundred miles of the Rio Grande, separating the United States from Mexico.

 The craggy Chisos Mountains in the middle of the park are sky islands, where Mexican black bears and mountain lions prowl.
 Twenty-five lions are known to be in the park.